leobellap/2024-US-presidential-election-research/README.md

 ## Goal :heavy_check_mark:

-- To identify and analyze trends in online discussions during 2024 United States presidential election using topic modeling
+- To identify trends and key topics in online discussions during 2024 United States presidential election using Topic Modeling

 ## Source of data :microscope: